Honda Recalls 1.1 Million Vehicles After Air Bag Injures Driver

 Honda has recalled more than 1 million Acura and Honda vehicles in the United States with air bag inflators that, if deployed during a crash, could explode and shoot pieces of sharp metal at the driver and passengers the safety feature is intended to protect.

-The car company announced the recall on Tuesday, marking the latest in a series of recalls linked to the company that supplies the air bag inflator — Takata.
+The car company announced the recall of about 1.1 million vehicles on Tuesday, marking the latest in a series of recalls linked to Takata, the company that supplies the air bag inflator.

-Takata is already part the largest automotive recall in U.S. history.
+Takata is already part of the largest automotive recall in U.S. history.
 About 37 million vehicles containing 50 million of the company's defective air bags are part of that recall, according to the U.S. National Highway Traffic Safety Administration.
 The regulatory agency says it has confirmed that 15 people in the United States have been killed by faulty air bag inflators from Takata, and at least 250 people have allegedly been injured.

 In 2017, Takata agreed to pay $1 billion in a settlement with the U.S. Justice Department for concealing the defect from its customers.